 From the Notre Dame on one end of the little island, walk to the other end where you will find the iconic Love Lock Bridge.
 The locks used to be locked on Pont des Arts but due to safety concerns and extreme heaviness with all the locks, the locks were moved to a square overlooking the Pont des Arts bridge.

 Pont des Arts

 This wooden bridge is the next one along from Pont Neuf and connects the Place de l’Institut with the Louvre Museum.
-Closest metro line: Louvre Rivoli or Pont Neuf.

-The Musee de Louvre
+Musée de Louvre

-The iconic Parisian museum that is home to some fantastic glass-paneled pyramids and the Da Vinci painting of Mona Lisa, if you’re willing to wait a couple hours in line!
-From pictures I had seen, I never registered the size of the Louvre – there’s a massive courtyard you can walk through which demonstrates the sheer massiveness of the galleries.
-According to my Lonely Planet guide, there are over 35,000 works of art crossing four floors and three wings.
+Next up is a visit to the iconic Parisian museum that is home to the glass-paneled pyramids and the Mona Lisa.
+The Louvre is huge - there’s a massive courtyard you can walk through surrounded on all sides by the galleries.
+Inside, there are over 35,000 works of art across four floors and three wings.
 Plan your route before you go in and start early!
-Closest metro line: Louvre Rivoli or Palais Royal Musee du Louvre.

 Jardin des Tuileries